AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/advertising/ads.md

 ---
 keywords: Experience Platform;home;popular topics;google adwords;Google AdWords;adwords
 solution: Experience Platform
-title: Create a Google AdWords Source Connection Using the Flow Service API
+title: Create a Google AdWords Base Connection Using the Flow Service API
 topic-legacy: overview
 type: Tutorial
 description: Learn how to connect Adobe Experience Platform to Google AdWords using the Flow Service API.
 exl-id: 4658e392-1bd9-4e74-aa05-96109f9b62a0
 ---
-# Create a [!DNL Google AdWords] source connection using the [!DNL Flow Service] API
+# Create a [!DNL Google AdWords] base connection using the [!DNL Flow Service] API

 >[!NOTE]
 >
 >The [!DNL Google AdWords] connector is in beta.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

+A base connection represents the authenticated connection between a source and Adobe Experience Platform.

 This tutorial walks you through the steps to create a base connection for [!DNL Google Adwords] (hereinafter referred to as "[!DNL AdWords]") using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).